aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 > tracked by the plugin.

 > [!WARNING]
+> Cache hits do not query the database to revalidate authorization.
+External changes such as
+> `GRANT`, `REVOKE`, role-membership changes, or row-level security policy changes do not invalidate
+> entries when the tracked cache-key state remains unchanged.
+Previously cached results may remain
+> available until their TTL expires or they are evicted or explicitly removed.

+> [!WARNING]
 > Database multi-tenancy protection is disabled by default to preserve legacy behavior.
-Applications
-> using database-level tenant isolation must set `cacheEnableDatabaseMultiTenancy=true`.
-Leaving
+Enable
+> `cacheEnableDatabaseMultiTenancy` when query visibility depends on supported PostgreSQL effective
+> roles or search paths, or MySQL/MariaDB authenticated accounts, active roles, or current
-> it disabled removes cache-key isolation based on
+> databases.
+Leaving it disabled removes cache-key isolation based on these values.
-> PostgreSQL effective roles and search paths and MySQL/MariaDB active roles and authenticated
-> accounts.
-Do not leave it disabled for applications that use these values for tenant isolation,
-> row-level security, or database authorization.

 ### Cache connection pooling